+Summary:

+Again 20 replies.
+3 explicit 'yes', 7 explicit 'no' and rest don't understand the intention or mention the question is confusing.
+Rapporteur needs to agree the question was not very well formulated.
+Several companies mention existing capability framework can be used as baseline – however this, overlaps with offline#109 and can be discussed further in that context.
+No proposal is made.

 Question 7 (Constraining of reduced capabilities): Do you agree that RAN2 should discuss whether and how it can be ensured RedCap Ues are used only for intended use cases, and provide possible input in TR 38.875?